TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 If you specify a level value, the logger's level is set to that value in the scope of the with block covered by the context manager.
-If you specify a handler, it is added to the logger on entry to the block and removed on exit from the block.
+If you specify a handler, it is added to the logger on entry to the block and removed on exit kutoka the block.
 You can also ask the manager to close the handler for you on block exit - you could do this if you don't need the handler any more.

 To illustrate how it works, we can add the following block of code to the